ansys/pydpf-core/docs/source/getting_started/index.rst

 Dependencies
 ~~~~~~~~~~~~~

-DPF-Core dependencies are automatically checked installed when the packages is installed.
+DPF-Core dependencies are automatically checked when packages are
-Those dependencies are:
+installed.
+The dependencies are:

-- ansys.grpc.dpf : package with grpc code generated from protobufs
+- `ansys.grpc.dpf` with thegRPC code generated from protobufs
-- psutil
+- ``psutil``
-- progressbar2
+- ``progressbar2``

 Optional Dependencies
 ~~~~~~~~~~~~~~~~~~~~~

 Optional dependencies can be installed for specific usage:

-- matplotlib : for chart plotting
+- ``matplotlib`` for chart plotting
-- pyvista : for 3D plotting
+- ``pyvista`` for 3D plotting
-- scooby : for dependency reports
+- ``scooby`` for dependency reports

 Compatibility
 ~~~~~~~~~~~~~
-DPF supports Windows 10 and CentOS 7 and newer.
+DPF supports Windows 10 and CentOS 7 and later.
 For
-more details, see `Ansys Platform Support <https://www.ansys.com/solutions/solutions-by-role/it-professionals/platform-support>`_.
+more information, see `Ansys Platform Support <https://www.ansys.com/solutions/solutions-by-role/it-professionals/platform-support>`_.

 Other platforms may be supported by using DPF within a
 containerization ecosystem such as Docker or Kubernetes.
-See
-:ref:`docker` for more details.
+For more information, see :ref:`docker`.